Two Weight Inequality for the Hilbert Transform: A Real Variable Characterization, I: Energy, Monotonicity, and Poisson

 \section{Energy, Monotonicity, and Poisson}

 Our Theorem is particular to the Hilbert transform, and so depends upon special properties of it.
 They largely extend from the fact that the derivative of $-1/y $ is positive.
 The following Monotonicity Property for the Hilbert transform was observed in \cite{11082319}*{Lemma 5.8}, and is basic to the analysis of the functional energy inequality.
-We will frequently use the notation $ J\Subset I$ to mean $ J\subset I$ and $ 2 ^{r} \lvert J\rvert\le \lvert I\rvert $, so that the property of $ J$ being good becomes available to us.

 \begin{lemma}[Monotonicity Property] Let $ K \supsetneq I$ be two intervals, and assume that $ \sigma $ does not have point masses at the end point of $ I$.
-Then, for any function $ g\in L ^2 (I, w)$, with $ w$-integral zero, and $ \beta > 2 \lvert I\rvert $,
+Then, for any function $ g\in L ^2 (I, w)$, with $ w$-integral zero, and $ \beta > 2 \lvert K\rvert $,